BakedGuysDev/SwissKnife/README.md

 ## Downloads

-There are no public downloads of stable versions.
-There may be some in the future however.
-If that will be the case you'll find them in the releases tab.
+Stable releases can be found in the [releases](https://github.com/EgirlsNationDev/SwissKnife/releases) tab.

-If you still want to download the plugin you can do so in the actions tab.
+If you want a sneak peek of what's currently being done you can download the development builds in the [actions](https://github.com/EgirlsNationDev/SwissKnife/actions/workflows/maven.yml) tab.

 ## EgirlsNation links
 - [Website](https://egirlsnation.com/)